wehkamp/cakemix/CONTRIBUTING.md

      export SONATYPE_PASSWORD=your_username
     sbt release

+Then:
-Then log in to oss.sonatype.org, find the upload under 'Staging Repositories', close, refresh and release.
+* log in to oss.sonatype.org
+* find the upload under 'Staging Repositories'
+* close
+* refresh
+* release